Can Solar Power A House? A Practical Guide for Homeowners To Power a House with Solar

 A well-thought-out system of home solar power significantly brings down utility costs.

-Where power is generated mostly by the panels, a household can save between $1,000 and $2,000 each year on electric bills.
+Where power is generated mostly by the panels, a household can save between $1,000 and $2,000 annually on electric bills.

 Even more, via net metering, any electricity produced by your solar system that is more than what it consumes can be sold to a local utility in addition to other energy bill savings.